Vietnam in the blink of an eye – a 10-day itinerary

 The golden bridge inside Ba Na Hill complex - the new icon of Da Nang City

 Here, you can jump in the cleanest and appealing beaches of Vietnam, including Da Nang, Non Nuoc, Bac My An, My Khe and Son Tra peninsula.
-Crystal-clear water, white silky expanses of sand, fresh environment, huge amount of available seafood and good tourism service will definitely not disappoint you.
+Crystal-clear water, white silky expanses of sand, fresh environment, a huge amount of available seafood and good tourism service will definitely not disappoint you.

 Other things you can do while in Da Nang is visiting the Han Bridge, the heart of the city.
 At night, tourists are attracted to Han city.
 In the night lights of the city, Han Bridge and River become so alluring, sparkling and dreamlike.
 You can take a boat trip on the river to see the beautiful city under the starry sky.